scolladon/sfdx-git-delta/README.md

 The plugin requires git command line on the running environment.

 **Node v14.6.0 or above is required**.
-To check Salesforce CLI run under a supported node version for SGD, run `sfdx --version`.
-You want to see a node version above v.14.6.0.
+To check if Salesforce CLI runs under a supported node version for SGD, run `sfdx --version`.
+You should see a node version above v.14.6.0 to use SGD.

-If you encounter this issue whereas the node version is ok, [install the Salesforce CLI via npm](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm#sfdx_setup_install_cli_npm) (`npm install sfdx-cli --global`)
+If you encounter this issue whereas the node version is OK on the running environment, try to [install the Salesforce CLI via npm](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm#sfdx_setup_install_cli_npm) (`npm install sfdx-cli --global`).

 ### Installation